Pavan-in-Git/AI_resume/README.md

 ## <a name="introduction">✨ Introduction</a>

-Build an AI-powered Resume Analyzer with React, React Router, and Puter.js!
-Implement seamless auth, upload and store resumes, and match candidates to jobs using smart AI evaluations.
-Get custom feedback and ATS scores tailored to each listing—all wrapped in a clean, reusable UI.
+ResuMate is an AI-powered resume analysis platform built with React, React Router, and Puter.js!
+Experience seamless authentication, upload and store resumes, and get smart AI evaluations with custom feedback and ATS scores tailored to each job listing—all wrapped in a sleek, modern UI with smooth animations powered by Framer Motion.

 If you're getting started and need assistance or face any bugs, join our active Discord community with over **50k+** members.
 It's a place where people help each other out.